Skip to main content

 Connect to the off-chain storage server

-To try your contract on Berkeley, deploy the contract as usual with zk deploy.
+To try your contract on Devnet, deploy the contract as usual with zk deploy.

 In main.ts, set useLocal to false.